Custellence | Operations and Security

-Personal Data shall mean any information that can be related to an identified or identifiable living natural person (‘data subject’), or as otherwise defined by law, regulation or contractual agreement.
-An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity.
+Personal data shall mean any information that can be related to an identified or identifiable living natural person (‘data subject’), or as otherwise defined by law, regulation or contractual agreement.
+An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural or social identity.

-The terms “personally identifiable information (PII)”, “Personal Data”, “private information”, “sensitive Personal Data”, “special categories of data” and “legally protected information” are often used interchangeably to refer to information relating to individuals.
+The terms “personally identifiable information (PII)”, “Personal data”, “private information”, “sensitive Personal data”, “special categories of data” and “legally protected information” are often used interchangeably to refer to information relating to individuals.

 The terms “customer data” and “subscriber information” are commonly used to refer to information relating to subscribers or other end-users.